Convertify iOS

 Convertify was designed as a local-only system to keep cost at a minimum.
 The $99 Apple Developer fee was already more than I wanted to spend as a college student.

-Get Playlist tracks from source
+Get playlist tracks from source

 Search for similar tracks in destination

-To figure out which track ID to add to the destination playlist, Convertify called the destination’s search API.
+To figure out which track ID to add to the destination playlist, Convertify called the destination's search API.
+A search request similar to this was made:

 {